 The Romanian capital is the ultimate city break destination.
-Attracting most tourists, it offers plenty of attractions, such as museums, art galleries and memorial houses.
+It offers plenty of attractions, such as museums, art galleries and memorial houses.
 Not to mention lovely parks, shopping areas and, when visiting in summer, swimming pools.
 As expected from a large European metropolis, accommodation are in large supply, with options ranging from five-star hotels to hostels and pensions.
-Do not miss the Romanian Parliament, also known as the House of the People and the Arch of Triumph, a replica of that of the French Champs Elysees, and make sure to take a walk on Calea Victoriei to discover the city’s rich architectural heritage.
+Do not miss the Romanian Parliament, also known as the House of the People, and the Arch of Triumph, a replica of that of the French Champs Elysees, and make sure to take a walk on Calea Victoriei to discover the city’s rich architectural heritage.
 Take the chance to eating at some of the best restaurants in the country, and make sure to make the best of your evenings, as the city is known for its legendary nightlife.

 Winner of the title of the 2021 European Capital of Culture, Timisoara is fast becoming a popular destination for locals and tourists alike.
 The capital of the region of Banat, it is know for its Secessionist architecture, great food and as the city where the Romanian Revolution of 1989 started.
 Make sure to visit landmarks such as the central square, Piata Victoriei, Piata Unirii, dating from the Habsburg era, the Metropolitan Orthodox Cathedral, and more.
 The city has a wealth of museums, so make sure to set aside time for a visit to the art museum and, for a trip back in time, to the museum of the Communist consumer where you will see an exhibition of products sold during that time.